Its amazing getting to a point where you are actually thankful for something bad or painful having happened in your

 When it came to dating over the years, I have had my heart broken a few times.
 If you would have told me that I would be where I am now, I would not have believed you.
 God is so amazing like that.
 I’ve broken off relationships and I’ve been dumped.
 In the season I find myself writing this, I’ve been processing a relationship where I was broken up with and left with no explanation and leaving only heartache.
 But that relationship was most certainly not meant to be.
 That relationship was one that was not God’s best for either of us.
 And it was full of its own mess.
 I was far too stubborn to listen to what I actually knew.
 In retrospect, I knew it wasn’t what God had for me.
-I knew it early on and ignored myself and God’s leading.
+I knew it early on and ignored myself and ignored God’s leading.
 But the guy ended things with me and it tore me up for a bit.
 It took that breakup and what God has taught me since, that compromising or settling for good instead of God’s great, will always be heartbreaking.
 I can say that about all of my other relationships too (update: except my now husband).
 God has shown me over the years how beautiful his redemption is in the wake of our mess.